 While the majority of PAWS symptoms are temporary, issues related to sleep may be lifelong.
-This symptom often manifests in unusual or disturbing dreams that may interfere with full, restful sleep, or difficulty falling and/or staying asleep.
+This symptom often manifests in unusual or disturbing dreams that may interfere with full, restful sleep, or difficulty falling asleep or staying asleep for the entire night.

-These inferences can result in a change in sleep patterns, meaning the person will sleep for unordinary long periods of time or at unusual times of the day.
-Even though sleep issues are likely to improve with time, some of the unusual patterns may never resolve completely.
+These inferences can result in a change in sleep patterns, meaning the person will sleep for unordinary long periods of time, or at unusual times of the day.
+Even though sleep issues are likely to improve with time, some of the unusual patterns may never be resolved completely.

 Fortunately, this is a symptom that many become accustomed to without severe difficulty.

 A less common but particularly challenging symptom of PAWS is difficulty with physical coordination, making the person more prone to injury and accidents.